Welcome to Maolbhuidhe B&B

-You can check availability and book on line.
+You can check availability and book on line here.

 About us

-Maolbhuidhe (pronounced 'mull-voo-ee') is a former croft house, standing in the centre of 24 acres of croft land on a side road about a mile from the village of Fionnphort (Iona Ferry), on the Isle of Mull.
+Maolbhuidhe (pronounced 'mull-voo-ee') is a former croft house, standing in the centre of 24 acres of croft land on a side road about a mile from the village of Fionnphort (Iona Ferry).
 We have panoramic views in all directions including Iona, the Treshnish Isles and Ben More.

-Maolbhuidhe is the ideal Bed and Breakfast for couples, small families, or friends travelling together.
-We offer traditional 'stay with the family' hospitality with modern facilities and privacy.
+Maolbhuidhe is the ideal Isle of Mull Bed and Breakfast for couples, families and small groups.
+We offer traditional hospitality with modern facilities.

 Our guest suite has a spacious family room with one king-size and one single bed, and a sitting room and a shower-room.
-Our accommodation is all on the ground floor, and is suitable for couples, families with children, or small groups.
+Our accommodation is all on the ground floor, and is suitable for couples, or three people sharing the room.
 You are assured of peace and total privacy.

 We are a NO SMOKING household.